 Raw potatoes on a sheet pan on the left side and potatoes roasted on a sheet pan on the right side

 2. Get started on cooking the meat and creating the stock.
-Sear the meat in some oil, then add water and whole spices and pressure cook it (in my instant pot) for 10 minutes if using lamb or veal (less time if using chicken).
-If you don't have a pressure cooker, simply allow the meat to boil on medium high heat for 40-60 minutes, until tender.
+Sear the meat in some oil, then add water and whole spices and pressure cook it for 10 minutes if using lamb or veal (less time if using chicken).
+If you don’t have a pressure cooker, simply allow the meat to boil on medium high heat for 40-60 minutes, until tender.
 This will depend on the type of meat you have.

 3. Prepare the onions and peppers by slicing them into thin wings and cooking them on the stove top with some salt and oil for a few minutes until they soften.
-If you're using other vegetables like green beans and carrots, add them in with the onions and peppers.

 Onions and peppers raw in a black pan on the left.
 Onions and peppers cooked in a black pan on the right.